SmartData-Polito/darkvec/README.md

 ___

 ```
-fig9(plt, ncs, mods)
+fig11(plt, ncs, mods)
 ```

-Fastplot callback for generating Fig.9 of the paper.
-Impact of k' in cluster detection.
-Fastplot callback for generating Fig.9 of the paper.
+Fastplot callback for generating Fig.11 of the paper.
 Impact of k' in cluster detection.  <br>

 #### Parameters<br>